-5:1 No structure shall be erected or externally altered without a building permit having been issued by the Selectmen.
-No such permits shall be issued for construction in violation of any provision of this Ordinance.

-- 5:1.1 A building permit shall be required when changing the outside dimensions of a house, even when staying within the footprint. (eg. the addition of a dormer, or increasing the height of the roof.) - 5:1.2 Exclusions: Detached structures such as dog houses, garden sheds, or other utilitarian structures, not used for dwelling, with a covered area of less than 100 square feet, shall not require a building permit, however such structures must abide by the setback requirements defined in this ordinance. - 5:2 Applications for building permits shall be accompanied by an accurate drawing showing the dimensions of the lot, the location and size (including height) of any existing and proposed structures, streets, right of ways and streams within or adjacent to the lot.
-Parking areas for vehicles and any required screening shall also be shown. - 5:3 The Town of Nelson recognizes manufactured, modular, and mobile homes as buildings and, when used for such, as dwelling units.
+- 5:1 No structure shall be erected or externally altered without a building permit having been issued by the Selectmen.
+No such permits shall be issued for construction in violation of any provision of this Ordinance. - 5:1.1 Exclusions: dog houses, garden sheds, or other utilitarian structures less than 100 square feet shall not require a building permit, however such structures must abide by the setback requirements defined in this ordinance. - 5:2 Applications for building permits shall be accompanied by 2 prints of a plan of the lot, drawn to scale, showing actual dimensions of the lot, exact location and size of any existing or proposed structures, and streets, ways and streams adjacent to the lot.
+Where such are involved, any parking areas for cars and any required screening shall also be shown. - 5:3 The Town of Nelson recognizes manufactured, modular, and mobile homes as buildings and, when used for such, as dwelling units.
 Such buildings are subject to the same criteria as any other buildings for the purposes of this Ordinance, including the application for and issuance of a building permit. - 5:4 Site Design.
-The site design shall make the most effective use reasonably possible of the site Topography, existing landscaping, and structure placement so as to preserve existing trees and natural features, minimize disruption of existing vistas and water views, and minimize intrusion into the character of existing development.
+The site design shall make the most effective use reasonably possible of the site topography, existing landscaping, and structure placement so as to preserve existing trees and natural features, minimize disruption of existing vistas and water views, and minimize intrusion into the character of existing development.